Peabody Place (Memphis, Tennessee): Notable sights

 Peabody Place covers a dense variety of spaces, ranging from the restored historic Peabody Hotel to the Center for Southern Folklore to the nationally recognized and modern street-level offices of the Red Deluxe Brand Development advertising agency.
 The area encompasses some two million square feet and is connected by skywalks, corridors and trolley stations.

 Tourist attractions nearby include Beale Street, FedExForum, the Orpheum Theatre and AutoZone Park.
 The project's new and restored historic buildings include a 15-story modern office tower, two apartment projects, two museums, and numerous restaurants.

-In 2007, the USA Today included in its list of "message[s] from the rooftops" (intentional messages to be seen on Google Earth) a message on the roof of Peabody Place that invites: "come downtown and play.™".
-No further information was given, but the message can still be observed as of 2015 at coordinates 35.1411673,-90.052704.
+In 2007, the USA Today included in its list of "message[s] from the rooftops" (intentional messages to be seen on Google Earth) a message on the roof of Peabody Place that invites: "come downtown and play.™"[sic].
+This was replaced with the ServiceMaster name and logo as part of the companies multi-million dollar renovations and can be seen at coordinates 35.1411673,-90.052704.